projectatomic/nulecule/docs/getting-started.md

 From the planning phase you've got a collection of remote and local sources that are going to compose your application.

 1. Start with the containers.
 Understand how they run standalone.
 Get them running.
 1. Orchestrate the containers on the target provider.
 Start simply and build up.
 For example, with kubernetes just deploy as a pod.
 Once that succeeds, add a service, then replication controllers.
 There are many opportunities for error so make small changes, test and iterate slowly.
 Verify your [YAML](http://codebeautify.org/yaml-validator) or [JSON](http://jsonlint.com/) frequently.
-Use a method that can be easily incorporated into your developement workflow: small change -> save -> validate -> test -> rinse and repeat.
+Use a method that can be easily incorporated into your development workflow: small change -> save -> validate -> test -> rinse and repeat.
 1. Test both custom and stock services together.
 Nulecule won't do magical things.
 The pieces must all work together before they can be packaged up as a unit.

 ## Package